rust-lang/rustc-dev-guide/src/debugging-support-in-rustc.md

 This is an important idea because debuggers by and large do not try to implement type inference.
 You need to be much more explicit when you type into the debugger than your actual source code.
-So, you cannot just copy and paste an expression from your source code to debugger and expect the same answer but this would be nice.
+So, you cannot just copy and paste an expression from your source code to debugger and expect the same answer, but this would be nice.
 This can be helped by using compiler.

-It is certainly doable but it is a large project.
+It is certainly doable, but it is a large project.
 You certainly need a bridge to the debugger because the debugger alone has access to the memory.
 Both GDB (gcc) and LLDB (clang) have this feature.
 LLDB uses Clang to compile code to JIT and GDB can do the same with GCC.